 Deputy Moore arrived at the scene and within two minutes reported to dispatch that she had been stabbed and that she responded by shooting the suspect.
 She fired at least three shots at Clayton, according to accounts from next door neighbors.

-Nearby agencies arrived shortly after, including the Yelm Police Department, and Moore was quickly transported to Providence.
+Nearby agencies arrived shortly after, including Yelm Police Department, and Moore was quickly transported to Providence.
 Clayton was driven to Yelm Middle School where he was airlifted to Harborview.